 The GPSS plastics treatment activities will be undertaken at regional recovery hub locations across New Zealand, one in each of the eight geographic regions.
-Activities and assets at these sites will comprise sorting and further cleaning, hoists to move the material, and baling and bundling of the plastics prior to domestic recycling or for export.
-It is an aspirational target of the GPSS that no farm plastic recovered will go to landfill.
+Activities and assets at these sites will comprise sorting and further cleaning, hoists to move the Farm Plastics Project - Proposal for, Green-farms Product Stewardship Scheme - 21 December 2021 21 material and baling and bundling of the plastics prior to domestic recycling or for export.
+It is an aspirational target that no farm plastic recovered will go to landfill.